pnerg/monitoring-playground/README.md

 ```

 ## Grafana
-Grafana is a web based tool for generating dashboards/graphs.
+Grafana is a web based tool for visualising dashboards/graphs on data it fetches from datasources.
 In this setup Grafana has been pre-configured ([datasource.yaml](grafana/datasources/datasource.yaml)) to use the dockerised Promethues as a datasource for fetching metric data.

 This allows you to play around creating dashboards on metrics scraped by Prometheus.
-You can even export dashboards to json and store them under _./grafana/dashboards/_ this way the dashboards will be loaded during startup.
+You can even export dashboards from the UI to json files and store them under _./grafana/dashboards/_ this way the dashboards will be loaded during startup.

 ## Open Telemetry (OTEL) Collector
 Acts a collector/gateway for Open Telemetry data.
 In this setup it has only be configured ([otel-collector.yaml](otel-collector/otel-collector.yaml)) to receive trace data (not metric nor logging).
-Traces sent to this service will be logged allowing to the console running the docker compose.
+Traces sent to this service will be logged to the console running the docker compose.
+The service listens to port `55690` on the local host, this is the port to send traces to.

 Example of trace log:
 ```